-Offering culture, history, shopping, attractions and festivals, buying new homes in Edinburgh will offer you the ultimate in city living, while still allowing you to escape into the wilds of the nearby Lothians.
+Offering culture, history, shopping, attractions and festivals, buying new homes in Edinburgh will offer you the ultimate in city living, while still allowing you to escape into the wilds of the nearby Pentland Hills.

 Things to see and do

 Edinburgh Castle is one of the city’s highlights, standing loftily above Princes Street Gardens.
-You to view the Crown Jewels and Stone of Destiny, as well as admiring the magnificent views afforded by its position.
+You can take a visit to the Crown Jewels and Stone of Destiny, as well as admiring the magnificent views afforded by its position.